Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/function-node/configure-a-function-node.md

-# Configure the Function node
+# Configure the Function Node

 **To configure the Function node, follow these steps**: